Boeing F-15EX Eagle II: Overview

 The F-15EX's large payload capacity enables a high level of flexibility.
-In a typical air superiority or escort configuration, the Advanced Eagle can carry twelve air-to-air missiles, either the AIM-120 AMRAAM or AIM-9 Sidewinder short-range missiles; the AGM-88 HARM can also be carried.
+In a typical air superiority or escort configuration, the Advanced Eagle can carry twelve air-to-air missiles, either the AIM-120 AMRAAM or AIM-9 Sidewinder short-range missiles.
+The AGM-88 HARM can also be carried.
 Using proposed expanded racks and CFT weapons stations, it can potentially carry sixteen AIM-120s, four AIM-9s, and two AGM-88 HARMs, although this has not been tested or funded.
 For precision strike, it can carry sixteen GBU-39 Small Diameter Bombs, four AMRAAMs, one 2,000 lb Joint Direct Attack Munition, two HARMs, and two fuel drop tanks.
 The F-15EX can carry multiple large standoff munitions such as the AGM-158 JASSM, or outsized munitions like the AGM-183 ARRW to bring additional firepower behind the frontline F-22 and F-35.

 While the Advanced Eagle's strengthened structure makes it heavier than earlier F-15 variants, the digital fly-by-wire control system and the increased dynamic thrust envelope of the F110-129 engines provide it with substantially improved maneuverability and handling characteristics over legacy F-15s and enables the pilot to maneuver aggressively with no angle-of-attack limits.
 The fly-by-wire also makes the aircraft much more departure-resistant and tolerant of asymmetric loads.

 Avionics

-While not as survivable as the stealthy F-22 or F-35, the F-15EX nevertheless incorporates advanced integrated avionics and protective countermeasures systems to improve the pilot's situational awareness and increase survivability.
+While not as survivable as the stealthy F-22 or F-35, the F-15EX incorporates advanced integrated avionics and protective countermeasures systems to improve the pilot's situational awareness and increase survivability.
 The F-15EX's APG-82(V)1 radar, initially designated APG-63(V)4, combines the AESA antenna of the APG-63(V)3 with the processor of the APG-79(V) found on the F/A-18E/F Super Hornet as well as a new cooling system and Radio Frequency Tunable Filters (RFTF) to enable simultaneous radar and electronic warfare functions while integrated with the AN/ALQ-250 EPAWSS electronic warfare suite.
-Leveraging the work and experience from AN/ALQ-239 DEWS, the EPAWSS is a digital system that provides all-aspect radar warning receiver function and threat geolocation; it is also integrated with the AN/ALE-47 chaff/flare countermeasures dispenser system.
+Leveraging the work and experience from AN/ALQ-239 DEWS, the EPAWSS is a digital system that provides all-aspect radar warning receiver function and threat geolocation.
+It is integrated with the AN/ALE-47 chaff/flare countermeasures dispenser system.
+The aircraft also has a MIDS/JTRS software-programmable radio.
+The aircraft's central mission computer is the ADCP II for processing and integrating sensor information to the crew.
 Both the pilot and WSO can use the Digital Joint Helmet Mounted Cueing System (D-JHMCS) to cue weapons at high angles off boresight.